Kaufungen Abbey: History

 The "Vögte" (advocates, or lords protectors) of Kaufungen Abbey were the Counts of Maden.

 During the 12th century, the abbey was transformed to house a community of secular canonesses, becoming a home for unmarried female members of the nobility (Frauenstift).
 It continued in this form until 1509, when, at the instigation of William II, Landgrave of Hesse, the abbey was returned to the Benedictine Order, under the authority of the Bursfeld Congregation.
 The canonesses were formed into Benedictines by nuns from Gehrden Abbey.

 In 1532, during the Protestant Reformation, Landgrave Philip I of Hesse appropriated it and gave it, together with Wetter Abbey, to the Hessische Ritterschaft (Hessian Knighthood, an association of noble families for the purpose of mutual help) for the care and shelter of female members of those families belonging to it.

 As the Ritterschaftliches Stift Kaufungen it still exists today.

 Church

 The abbey church, now known as the "Stiftskirche", was dedicated on 13 July 1025.
 It is now used as the parish church and is counted as the most significant structure of the late Ottonian period in north Hesse.
 In the westwork the Imperial gallery ("Kaiserempore") was re-discovered in 1938.
+The church hosts regular classical music concerts.